What are exogenic forces? How are exogenic forces classified?

 Though weathering aids erosion, it is not a pre-condition for erosion to takes place. (i.e., erosion can take place in unweathered conditions also)

-- Deposition is a consequence of erosion.
-The erosional agents loose their velocity and energy on gentle slopes and materials carried by them start to settle themselves.
+The deposition is a consequence of erosion.
+The erosional agents lose their velocity and energy on gentle slopes and materials carried by them start to settle themselves.

 Note: Deposition is not the work of any agents.
 It is just the end result of erosion.